sages-pl/src-python/docs/sonarqube/1-ui/1b-overview.md

 - **Measures**: A detailed view of the project's quality metrics over time, such as lines of code, complexity, and duplications.
-- **Trends**: Graphs that show the evolution of key metrics like test coverage, technical debt, and quality ratings over time.
+- **Trends**: Graphs that show the evolution of key metrics like test coverage, and quality ratings over time.

 ## 6. Recent Activity